daya0576/beaverhabits/README.md

         image: daya0576/beaverhabits:latest
 ```

-> [!IMPORTANT]
-> The container starts as nobody to increase the security and make it OpenShift compatible.
+P.S.
+The container starts as nobody to increase the security and make it OpenShift compatible.
-> To avoid [permission issues](https://github.com/daya0576/beaverhabits/discussions/31), ensure that the UID owning the host folder aligns with the UID of the user inside the container.
+To avoid [permission issues](https://github.com/daya0576/beaverhabits/discussions/31), ensure that the UID owning the host folder aligns with the UID of the user inside the container.

 ## Options